Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

 ^^^^^

 ``ac_add_options --disable-tests``
-   By default, many auxiliary test applications are built, which can help debug and patch the mozilla source.
+   By default, many auxiliary test programs are built, which can help debug and patch the mozilla source.
 Disabling these tests can speed build time and reduce disk space considerably.
 Developers should generally not use this option.